 - Update your spectrum with ST4_RC007_39

 - Power on spectrum, go to settings screen, third or fourth page.
-For I/O Port: select Dragonframe V2 (this setting will be maintained after power cycle so you only need to do this again if you change it or upgrade your firmware).
+For I/O Port: choose Dragonframe V2 and CLICK X or the Center button to lock it in (unhighlight it) This setting will be maintained after power cycle so you only need to do this again if you change it or upgrade your firmware.

 - Power cycle the spectrum and leave on the main menu screen.